iatanasov77/softuni-reactjs/README.md

 You can find many tablature files on internet, but on very few places you can played its for free.

-For Test The Project I have submitted several tablature files in this repository in 'docs/Test_Tablatures' or can download for example from here https://guitarprotabs.org/
+For Test The Project I have submitted several tablature files in this repository in 'docs/Test_Tablatures' or you can download for example from here https://guitarprotabs.org/